zidarsk8/ggrc-core/doc/Modals.md

  - Where the basic low level code for modals exists
  - ModalForm subclasses Form, and it's cloned from Bootstrap for historical reasons.
 Some of the code may not be used any more.
  - Can generate flash messages that aren't obscured by the backdrop

 ## `modal-ajax.js`:
- - Spawns modals; named that way for historical reasons since Rails
+ - Spawns modals; named that way for historical reasons (Rails)
  - A big click handler - looking at the `data-toggle` attribute to figure out which modal to open: `data-toggle=modal-ajax`
  - `GGRC.register_global_hook` instantiates modals based on links that have that attribute
- - The biggest one is form - all the edit object fields
+ - The biggest one is form - all the edit object modals
- - We apply modals controller to in this file as well
+ - We apply modals controller in this file as well
- - We are handling modal:success on modal-ajax.js as well.
-We navigate to a new URL here.
+ - We are handling modal:success on modal-ajax.js.
+It's used to navigate to a new URL here.
- - Dirty checks - legacy code, can be removed. `data-dirty` sutff in .mustache marks elements that need reload, but there are only a few left any more
+ - Dirty checks - legacy code, can possibly be removed. `data-dirty` stuff in .mustache marks elements that need reload, but there are only a few left any more
  - Adding a new type of modal - create a new handler
  - [_modal_show](https://github.com/reciprocity/ggrc-core/blob/1e370e487c4377d7e1162dd881954cc26cffe5a9/src/ggrc/assets/javascripts/bootstrap/modal-ajax.js#L355-L423): handles stacking, positioning and prevents double submit and escape
  - [line 451](https://github.com/reciprocity/ggrc-core/blob/1e370e487c4377d7e1162dd881954cc26cffe5a9/src/ggrc/assets/javascripts/bootstrap/modal-ajax.js#L451) extends the Bootstrap model
  - `GGRC.register_global_hook` can be used to add a special modal for a module
  - if you click Delete, a new modal is displayed, [lines 119-151](https://github.com/reciprocity/ggrc-core/blob/1e370e487c4377d7e1162dd881954cc26cffe5a9/src/ggrc/assets/javascripts/bootstrap/modal-ajax.js#L119-L151)

 Each modal can have its own controller that handles actions performed by the modals

 ## `modals_controller.js`: